magenta-aps/mox/doc/user/settings.rst

    Default: ``None``

-   Setting the environment variable :data:`CONFIG_FILE` to a a path to a JSON file containing a dict of ``"<setting>": <value>`` pairs will load the settings specified in the file.
+   Setting the environment variable :data:`CONFIG_FILE` to a path to a JSON file containing a dictionary of ``"<setting>": <value>`` pairs will load the settings specified in the file.

-   The settings from the file have precedens over any environment variables and will overwrite their values.
+   The settings from the file have precedence over any environment variables and will overwrite their values.